1. Examine your current performance review practices

 Send out an additional performance review survey to staff members

 After a few months of running your current performance review processes, you can start sending out follow-up surveys to team members.
-You can easily do this with a tool like Leapsome.
+You can easily do this with an employee survey tool like Leapsome.
 Ask them how they liked the changes made to the process, if the result of their review was more accurate, and if these changes helped with the mission of reducing unconscious bias.

 After several employees have taken the follow-up survey, it’s time to examine the results and see if there are any glaring changes or red flags with your current process.
 Gathering feedback from employees is crucial right now.
 It’s also a good idea to use a tool with advanced analytics capabilities (like sentiment analysis and post-survey action recommendations) to help you make the most of quantitative and qualitative data.